 If the reading is still low, then you will need to charge or replace your car battery.

 You can buy a car battery charger from most automotive stockists and stores.
 We would recommend researching which charger is best for your car model, either through the manufacturer’s website, instructions or via an independent garage.

 Before charging, always read the instruction manual of both your car battery and the car battery charger.
 We would also recommend buying an automatic car battery charger, as this switches off once the optimum voltage has been achieved.

 To charge a car battery, simply:

+work with trusted dealers across the UK.
 Browse our full range of used cars from across the UK today.